Have you ever left a website because it was difficult to use?

 All of these are related to navigation.

 Clickable content also falls into this category.
 If the text on your homepage is clickable and brings people to another landing page, it needs to be clear.
+Make it obvious that certain images, text, and other assets are clickable.
 Change the color, underline it, or turn that text into a button.
 Otherwise, it will be challenging for people to know where to click.

 People won’t have a good user experience on your website if they think it’s untrustworthy.
 Credibility needs to be established right away.
 Otherwise, visitors will feel unsafe while they’re navigating.